In recent years, there has been a dramatic increase in the number of fraud cases.

 Lustig was finally apprehended by the Secret Service in New York in 1935.

-Not that this held him back, as he managed to escape from the supposedly inescapable Federal Detention Centre in Manhattan by cutting through the window bars and then using a handmade rope to scale the building.
+Not that this held him back, as he escaped from the supposedly inescapable Federal Detention Centre in Manhattan by cutting through the window bars and using a handmade rope to scale the building.

-Despite this ability to evade the authorities, Lustig was captured again and imprisoned in Alcatraz, eventually succumbing to pneumonia in 1947.
+Despite his ability to evade the authorities, Lustig was captured again and imprisoned in Alcatraz, eventually succumbing to pneumonia in 1947.

 George C. Parker and The Brooklyn Bridge